tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: convert words like 'look' to 2word in interp(), rather than cmd(), if possible

-Plurals:
-- TBD: interpreter - should all nouns be singular?
-- TBD: solve articles for innate plurals (e.g Water, Tea => "qty of water" ???)
-	- TBD: requires noun-adj strings longer than 2
-- IDEA: convert plurals to singulars for this???
-- IDEA: (given that there is water in the game maybe all singlulars is impossible?)
-- TBD: sort out approach to plurals
-	- 1) perhaps this becomes a ViewOnly attribute??? (don't like this - way too many un-used cases of attribute)
-	- 2) possibly ItemPlural class inherits from Item and has method is_plural() which returns True ??
-	- 3) could just have a plural_tuning_lst in the txt_handling() module that checks for known plurals as a one-off?
-		- Note: the problem with defining plurals in classes is, what if I want to establish plurals for a non-obj (e.g. a path)
-	- Maybe apply 'xxy' prefix on text list if plural??

-- Do I need a gs.Gramarian class to deal with recurring display issues around pronouns and plurals?
-	- e.g. pronoun_tobe(creature) => 'You are' or 'The <creature.full_name> is'
-	- e.g. article_plural(obj) => 'a Grimy Axe' or 'Water' or 'an Apple'
-	- maybe plural_dict is a local dict in the Gramarian class?
-	- Or maybe a better class name is just Display (???)
-	- Division of labor: player text => commands == Interp; obj => player response == Output
-	- could put some recurring dispaly routines here (obj_lst => str_lst and such) ??
-	- Display could also hold buffer commands???
-	- Another possible class name == Output ???
-	- Leaning towards Output... this helps distinguish from all the verb-linked Disp methods

 Do What the Player Means: